The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 3. Apply the Wrap

-Tear a piece of Glad Cling Wrap large enough to cover your slab with a few inches of margin.
+Tear a piece of thin kitchen cling wrap large enough to cover your slab with a few inches of margin.
 Lay it over the clay, pulling it taut.
 Burnish lightly with your fingers or an acrylic roller from center outward to remove bubbles and wrinkles.
+Test any unfamiliar wrap on scrap before using it on finished pieces.

 Don't Skip This Step

 Wrinkles in the wrap will transfer as marks on your clay.
-Take the extra 10 seconds to get it smooth.
+Take an extra moment to get it smooth.
 If it won't cooperate, lift and re-lay rather than fight it.

 4. Position and Press